British Ambassador to Sweden

 Getting married in Sweden

-If you are planning to get married in Sweden, please see our marriage abroad information about who you need to talk to and the documents you may need.
-If you require any official documents to be issued by the British Embassy in Stockholm in relation to the above please email firstname.lastname@example.org to make an appointment.
+If you are planning to get married in Sweden, please see our notarial and documentary services about who you need to talk to, the documents you may need and how you can make an appointment at the British Embassy in Stockholm.
+If you require any official documents to be issued by the British Embassy in Stockholm please make an appointment for the appropriate service.

 Travel advice for Sweden